Recipient of Exception Report Commendation from the Vice Chancellor, University of Divinity

 More information from the Whitley website.

-Please complete the WellSpring registration form for The Art of Contemplative Practice 2 prior to enrolling in the unit.
+Please complete the WellSpring registration form for The Art of Contemplative Practice 2 prior to enrolling in the unit with Whitley College.

-Decide whether to enrol in the unit for academic credit or as an auditing student.
+Decide whether to enrol in the unit for academic credit or register as an audit participant.
 Both options happen through Whitley College.

 Enrolment for academic credit:

-Costs are as per University of Divinity schedule (post-graduate single unit).
+Costs are as per University of Divinity fees schedule for 2021 (postgraduate single unit).

 If you already a student with the University of Divinity, contact the registrar at your own Home College to arrange enrolment.